SHADOWBRINGERS SPOILERS: This fanfic takes place right after the events of Qitana Ravel, after Emet helps Y'shtola from another dip in the lifestream.

 In fact, he laughed so hard Miso’s cheeks flushed a deep purplish.
 He stumbled away from her accusatory finger-pointing with his hand still on his chest, this time as if to stablize himself.
 He took a long moment to compose himself and… was he wiping away tears?
 Of mirth?

-Miso’no found herself trying not to squirm under the long, knowing look burning in the Ascian’s yellow eyes.
+The tables thus turned, Miso’no found herself trying not to squirm under the long, knowing look burning in the Ascian’s golden eyes.
 While her cheeks burning betrayed her, she gave him no sign otherwise that she was bothered, falling into characteristic silence.
-This time, having turned the tables, it was Emet who was content to let the silence draw out.
+This time, satisfied that he had the upper hand once more, it was Emet who was content to let the silence draw out.

-“Then what…” said Miso, finally breaking the quiet and was relieved her voice did not break with it.
+“Then why…” said Miso, finally breaking the quiet; she was relieved her voice did not break with it.
 She was not exactly certain what she was asking at this point so she didn’t finish the question and let her eyes drift back towards the tent.

-Beneath the furs draped over her shoulders, Miso’no’s hands fell to their sides, forming tense little fists.
-Her pale eyes fell to the ground as if she found the bits of grass and sand infinitely more interesting than the conversation they were about to have.
+Beneath the furs, Miso’no’s hands fell to their sides, forming tense little fists.
+Her pale eyes fell to the ground as if she found the bits of grass and sand infinitely more interesting than the conversation she feared they were about to have.
 She fought the urge to look up as a deep shadow fell across the ground at her feet, the Ascian’s lanky form oppressively close.

 “She’s looking at you differently now… isn’t she?”
 Emet muttered in a low voice with an inflection she hoped desperately was not pity.

 The shock of his words – to hear it said out loud – felt like falling in the most frigid of waters.
-Miso’s scaly fists balled tighter and she turned her back on the Ascian abruptly, the bottom of the furs brush against him as they swirled around her with the motion.
-Meanwhile the Ascian rambled: “Well not looking in the strictest sense of the word I suppose.
-She doesn’t see the way most do.
+Miso’s scaly fists balled tighter and she turned her back on the Ascian abruptly, the bottom of the furs brush against him as they swirled around her with the momentum.
+Meanwhile the Ascian continued on unabated: “Well not looking in the strictest sense of the word I suppose.
+She cannot see the way most do.
 You did know that, at least, didn’t you?
 Dear me… I do hope there isn’t anything else she’s keeping from you.
 Or anyone else for that matter… I always find it so tedious how you mortals refuse to simply talk to one another… Why if she cared about you at all, you would think she–”

 “Shut UP!”

-Miso’no’s voice surprised even her.
+The forcefulness of Miso’no’s voice surprised even her.
 She froze momentarily, waiting and listening to see if her outburst disturbed Shtola’s sleep.
-In her chest her heart hammered against her ribs and in her ears, every noise feeling entirely too loud.
-When the coast seemed to be clear, her blueish-grey shoulders relaxed only a little beneath the robe.
-She would have given a lot in that moment to see the look on Emet-Selch’s stupid face (well Solus Von Galvus’ stupid face) but she dared not turn to face him because she would give much, much more to hide the feelings that were naked on hers.
+Her heart hammered against her ribs and in her ears, every noise suddenly feeling entirely too loud.
+When the coast seemed clear, her blueish-grey shoulders relaxed only a little beneath the robe.
+She would have given a lot in that moment to see the look on Emet-Selch’s stupid face (well...
+Solus Von Galvus’ stupid face, she supposed) but she dared not turn to face him because she would give much, much more to hide the feelings that were sure to be naked on hers.

 But, for a mercy, he did shut up.